 This is because sales enablement content is designed to showcase the features and benefits of the specific products you sell, define how your product helps specific buyer personas, and entice more sales.

 At this point, we know what sales enablement content is and why it’s important for salespeople to have it in their selling arsenal.
-Now, let’s dig deeper into the kinds of sales enablement content pieces you can create for your company and why each one is valuable.
+Now, let’s explore the different types of content you can incorporate into your sales enablement content strategy and why each one is valuable for your company.

 Blog posts are the quintessential content marketing medium.
 But specific kinds of blog posts can also double as sales enablement content.

-Your company may already have informational blog post that explain the benefits of your company’s products to potential customers.
-As a seller, you can share those posts with leads who are nearing the end of your sales funnel in order to help facilitate purchases.
+Your company may already have informational blog posts that explain the benefits of your company’s products to potential customers.
+As a seller, you can share those posts with leads who are nearing the end of your sales funnel to help facilitate purchases.

 Blog posts can be a very effective form of sales enablement content because they’re easy to share and contain a wealth of information when written properly.
 For us, blog posts comparing Nutshell’s benefits and features to those of our competitors have been a very effective driver of new customers.